CSDE-UW/csde502-winter-2022/docs/index.md

 * Course description: [CSDE 502 Proseminar](https://csde.washington.edu/training/demographic-certificate/courses/csde-502/a)
 * Entry in the UW course catalog: [Ctr for Stdies in Demography and Ecology](https://www.washington.edu/students/crscat/csde.html)
 * The course syllabus is available as a PDF: [`r syllabus`](`r syllabus`) or DOCX: [`r syllabusdocx`](`r syllabusdocx`)

 :::

+This is a required course for students wishing to obtain a [Demographic Methods Graduate Certificate from CSDE] (https://csde.washington.edu/training/demographic-certificate/).
+However, it is open to all interested students.

+**Scope:** This course is meant to fill a perceived curriculum gap between methods courses that emphasize study design and statistics courses that teach statistical analysis.
+It focuses on applied methods for data preparation and will introduce the following topics: data management and documentation, data cleaning and variable creation, summarizing variables, working with demographic data, and reproducibility.
+In short, this course teaches introductory â€œdata wranglingâ€ focused primarily on demographic analysis applications.

-**Scope:** CSDE 502 is tightly paired with [SOC/CSSS/CSDE 533 A (Research Methods in Demography)](https://hanowell.github.io/uwsoc533a/index.html) ("CSDE 533").
+CSDE 502 is tightly paired with [SOC/CSSS/CSDE 533 A (Research Methods in Demography)](https://hanowell.github.io/uwsoc533a/index.html) ("CSDE 533").
 Expect to see cross-references in these notes to the notes for CSDE 533 and vice versa.
 Techniques introduced in this course will be applied in CSDE 533.
 Some analytic topics introduced in CSDE 533 will be covered in more depth, with explanation of the data and processing in these notes.

 **Objectives:** Upon completion, you will be familiar with a range of data processing approaches for quantitative demographic analysis.
 These skills will support your understanding and use of concepts and tools of demography introduced in CSDE 533.